-Mélanie, the novel's intrepid 15-year-old protagonist, steals her mother's Meteor every chance she gets, driving off into the vast terrains of Arizona's desert during the evening hours.
-As the sky takes the form of falling dusk (the colours tinting the sandy peripheries of the highway), Mélanie waxes poetically about the nature of her existence.
-In the undulating slips of the Brossard's hot, golden prose, Mélanie manages an unequivocally subjective narrative on the experiences of love, life and loneliness.
-In her world, her mother Kathy and Lorna, Kathy's live-in lover, dominate the homestead (a motel owned and run by her mother) with the ellipses of same-sex narratives circling in the psychic space.
+Mélanie, the novel’s intrepid 15-year-old protagonist, steals her mother’s Meteor every chance she gets, driving off into the Arizona desert during the evening hours.
+As day turns to dusk (the colours tinting the sandy peripheries of the highway), Mélanie waxes poetically about the nature of her existence.
+In the undulating slips of the Brossard’s hot, golden prose, Mélanie manages an unequivocally subjective narrative on the experiences of love, life and loneliness.
+In her world, her mother Kathy and Lorna, Kathy’s live-in lover, dominate the homestead (a motel owned and run by her mother) with the ellipses of same-sex narratives circling in the psychic space.

-In fact, Mauve Desert, Brossard reveals, is a short novel written by Laure Angstelle.
-The book is later discovered in a used bookstore by French translator Maude Laures.
-Laures' search for the mysterious author of Mauve Desert makes up the second portion of the book.
-Her obsessive quest (revealed here as the complexities of a woman writer exploring the disparities of gender-specific narratives) leads her on a studied, inner journey of fantasized dialogue and debate with each of the novel's characters, as well as their Arizonian habitat.
+In fact, Mauve Desert, it is revealed, is a short novel written by Laure Angstelle.
+Laures’ search for the mysterious author of Mauve Desert makes up the second portion of the book.
+Her obsessive quest (revealed here as the complexities of a woman writer exploring the disparities of gender-specific narratives) leads her on a studied, inner journey of fantasized dialogue and debate with each of the novel’s characters, as well as their Arizonian habitat.
 Laures never encounters the elusive Angstelle, whose existence beyond the text of which she is credited to is subtly put to question.
 Instead, the translator traverses a mythical line of documented lives.
 In imagined conversations with Mélanie, Kathy, Lorna, Angela, and Laure, respectively, she conjures a parallel reality where any number of these fated characters are afforded opportunity in struggling free of their textual imprisonment.